 Do I need to purchase a separate rider for anxiety medication coverage?

 Most major insurers like ASPCA, Embrace and Fetch include anxiety medication coverage in their standard accident and illness plans at no extra cost.
-However, some providers like Lemonade and Figo offer this coverage only through optional add-ons.
+By contrast, some providers, including Lemonade and Figo, only offer this coverage through optional add-ons.
 Check your specific policy details to confirm the exact inclusions and exclusions.

 Are pre-existing anxiety conditions covered by pet insurance?

-No, anxiety disorders that developed before enrollment or during the waiting period are considered pre-existing and excluded from coverage.
+No. Anxiety disorders that appear before enrollment or during the waiting period are treated as pre-existing conditions and aren’t covered.
 However, new anxiety disorders that develop after your waiting period ends would be eligible for coverage under most policies.

 Which dog breeds are most prone to anxiety and need medication coverage?